Geddy-Wendot/MavunoVision/README.md

 ### 4. Running the Development Servers

 This project requires two development servers to run concurrently: one for the Next.js frontend and one for the Genkit AI backend.
+In Visual Studio Code, you can open two separate terminals (`Terminal > New Terminal`).

 1.  **Start the Genkit server:**
-    Open a terminal and run:
+    In your first terminal, run:
     ```bash
     npm run genkit:dev
     ```
     This will start the Genkit development environment.

 2.  **Start the Next.js server:**
-    Open a second terminal and run:
+    In a second terminal, run:
     ```bash
     npm run dev
     ```